Training / Education

 How often will I need to complete Title IX Training?

-This Title IX module will be taken annually beginning October 1 through November 30 regardless of whether an employee has taken the current module.
-Title IX laws are changing at a fast pace and in order to be compliant, the current module will have to be updated in August, 2016.
+Title IX training will be taken each fiscal year (July 1 through June 30) regardless of whether an employee has taken the current module.
+Dates for the training will be announced each year.
+Title IX laws are changing at a fast pace and in order to be compliant, the current module will have to be updated in August, 2016

 ADA Reasonable Accommodations